 Note: The term "assets" can be a little confusing, because you may have also entered some asset entries (representing major purchases) into your forecast.
 Just know that the value of those assets is part of your balance sheet assets, along with your cash, inventory, and accounts receivable.

 - Current assets are those that you can convert to cash within one year.
 They typically include cash, stocks, accounts receivable, prepaid expenses, and inventory.
 If you needed to liquidate some cash for your business quickly, the current assets give you an idea of how much is available.

 - Long-term assets are things like equipment, machinery, vehicles, land and buildings, furniture and fixtures, and leasehold improvements -- items you'll use over a longer term.
 Because these assets depreciate over time, you'll also see an Accumulated Depreciation line in your balance sheet, tracking the decrease of these assets' value.

-- Some other assets don’t fit within either of these categories, so the LivePlan balance sheet includes an “Other current assets” category for these items—typically any "Current Asset" entries you've created in your forecast.
+- Some assets, such as annual service contracts, don’t fit within either of these categories.
+So the LivePlan balance sheet includes an “Other current assets” line for these items—typically any "Current Asset" entries you've created in your forecast.

 In the balance sheet, liabilities are everything your company owes, such as accounts payable, credit card balances, loan repayments, and so on.

 - Current liabilities are items you owe that are due within one year.
 These typically include things like lines of credit and short-term loans, or the portion of any longer-term loan you'll need to pay within one year.
 Current liabilities also include accounts payable and taxes payable.